martinic/ember-cli-deploy-build-plus/README.md

 ### distDir

-Mutable input path normaly setup by outputPath where your project will be built.
+Mutable input path normally setup by outputPath where your project will be built.

 *Default:* `context.distDir`